Cinnavun/FaceLock/README.md

   </tr>
 </table>

-This is an experimental fork of the official repository for the paper, [Edit Away and My Face Will not Stay: Personal Biometric Defense against Malicious Generative Editing](https://arxiv.org/abs/2411.16832).
+This is a fork of the official repository for the paper, [Edit Away and My Face Will not Stay: Personal Biometric Defense against Malicious Generative Editing](https://arxiv.org/abs/2411.16832).

 ## Abstract